LozenChen/TAS-Helper/README.md

 # Known issues:

+- AutoWatchEntity sometimes doesn't work -> it's possible if there's some mod which add some hooks and interfere AutoWatchEntity, please tell me if that happens.

 - There will be some offset between HiresRenderer and Gameplay contents when we use ExtendedVariant.ZoomLevel.
 This also applies to CelesteTAS.CenterCamera when we zoom out. -> maybe will fix this later.

 - VivHelper spinner isn't fully supported if its hitbox is not prestored -> maybe will add support for them.